Skip to main content

 Our Testing Experience

+I managed to run it up to about 15 SC on a Hacksaw game before giving most of it back.
 The game lobby felt modern and fast.
 I noticed the sheer number of slots right away.
 It wasn't just the same 50 games re-skinned.
 My first purchase was the $19.99 package.
 I wanted to see the bonus and test the redemption.
-I got the bonus SC (I think it was around 50) and played for a couple of hours.

-I hit a decent win on a slot and decided to redeem about 100 SC.
-I redeemed via bank transfer.
 The verification process asked for my driver's license and a selfie.
 It was approved in under an hour.
-I submitted the redemption request in the evening.
+CasinoRankr has not submitted this redemption request, so this review does not report a tested submission time.
 The money was in my bank account the next morning, around 10 hours later.
 That speed impressed me.

 Purchase Walkthrough